Kimack/p1-my-reads/README.md

+This project is the first deliverable for the [Udacity Nano Degree React Course](https://br.udacity.com/course/react-nanodegree--nd019)

+## Project

+This project consist of a bookshelf where you can search books and move them from one shelf to another.
+The webapi is hosted by Udacity

+### Aditional Features
+1. Router (/search/?query=)
+2. Notification System (mainly used for errors)
+3. Jest Unit Tests
+4. Proptypes
+5. Loading (entire screen / when the books is being updated)
+6. Count numbers of book in each shelf

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>